 Wondering what you can do at the Franzlbauer pumpkin patch/exhibition?

-– Drink beer, socialize with other pumpkin lovers
+– Socialize with other pumpkin lovers 😉 Have some beer or wine.

-Happy Halloween in advance for all of you celebrating!
-I hope that you will manage to visit this or some other pumpkin patch while they are still out there!
+Not sure when you will read this post, but just since it is pumpkin related – Happy Halloween in advance for all of you celebrating!
+I hope that you will manage to visit this or some other pumpkin patch while they are still open!

 Tel: +43 2242 6735